testdouble/minitest-suite/README.md

 ### Declaring suites

-To associate a test class, just pass a suite name to `suite` in the body of each test class:
+Just pass a suite name to `suite` in the class body of each test to group that test with others of the same named suite:

 ```ruby
 class SweetTest < Minitest::Test